monolayer/monorepo/docs/guide/schema-definition/schemas.md

 :::

 ::: tip
-`monolayer` will handle the creation of the schemas other than the default `public`.
+`monolayer-pg` will handle the creation of the schemas other than the default `public`.
 :::

 ## Connecting a schema to a database